 Unprecedented circumstances that threaten the safety of our students and the professionals who work with them every day require swift, thoughtful and coordinated action.
 On Tuesday, March 17, Gov. Laura Kelly announced that school buildings across the state must be closed for the duration of this school year for the purpose of general student and staff attendance.
 However, learning will continue for Kansas students.

 Kansas Commissioner of Education Dr. Randy Watson has convened a Continuous Learning Task Force to consider options as we move forward.

 The Kansas State Department of Education (KSDE) remains in regular contact with the Kansas Department of Health and Environment (KDHE) as we monitor and address the spread of COVID-19, also known as coronavirus.

 The Kansas State Board of Education will conduct a special meeting at 11 a.m.
 Thursday, March 12, 2020.

-The next regular Kansas State Board of Education meeting is Sept.
-10 and 11 in Topeka.
+The next regular Kansas State Board of Education meeting is March 10 and 11 in Topeka.

 Questions about this page contact:

 The Kansas State Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities. (more information...)

 To accommodate people with disabilities, on request, auxiliary aides and services will be provided and reasonable modifications to policies and programs will be made.
-To request accommodations regarding accessibility please contact the Office of General Counsel by email or at 785-296-3204.
+To request accommodations or for more information please contact the Office of General Counsel at email@example.com or by 785-296-3201.